port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 It is important to be able to keep track of the permissions being allocated to your developers, whether it is who requested the permissions, or what permissions they requested.

-In this step-by-step guide, you wou will create Port blueprints and actions, which will allow you to request and revoke IAM permissions for different AWS resources using Port.
+In this step-by-step guide, you will create Port blueprints and actions, which will allow you to request and revoke IAM permissions for different AWS resources using Port.
 You will also be able to keep track of which permissions were requested, and who requested them.

 ## Prerequisites
 - Prepare your Port organization's `Client ID` and `Client Secret`.
 To find you Port credentials, click [here](/docs/build-your-software-catalog/sync-data-to-catalog/api/api.md#find-your-port-credentials)!